oltaab/Map-Maker-Tetris/README.md

 - Additional missions including 'Tree Line', 'Watering Canal', 'Wealthy Town', 'Magicians' Valley', 'Empty Site', 'Terraced House', 'Odd Silos', and 'Rich Countryside'.

-## License
-This project is a part of an academic course and is used for educational purposes only.